 Try to search a specific agency's website.
 A-Z List of Federal Agencies.
 Many times these materials are not retrieved with simple Google searches.
 Here are some examples of US Federal Databases.

-Open Educational Resource repositories listed here cover a wide variety of educational disciplines.
-You can find OER materials to reuse, remix and revise using the links below.
-Many of the collections will have links to the same books, but each repository has a particular focus, and items you can't find in other collections.
+Open textbooks are free, online learning materials with Creative Commons licenses.
+Many of the collections will have links to the same books, but each will have a particular focus, and items you can't find in other collections.